Dev-Mind

 • add a method in WindowDao to delete all windows in a room.

-• add a method in HeaterDao to delete all heaters in a room.
+• a method to close or open all windows in a room

 • you have to develop these methods and their tests